yogendrabohara/tweeterdemo/README.md

 ### Functionality that had been created are:
 1. Users can post tweets
-2. Users can edit tweets
+2. Users can comment on tweets
 3. Users can delete tweets
 4. Users can send a like to a tweet and see like counts